Artboomy/netlogs/README.md

 ## 🦄 Custom events

-You can send custom events to Netlogs, using `window.netlogs` function.
+You can send custom events to extension from page with `window.netlogs` function.

 _Note that function might not always be available._